The Advantages of Mulching

 Some bark deters certain insects and not others, so that is an important consideration to keep in mind, as some mulches attract insects – ask a professional for assistance on this when you are buying mulch.
 Mulches with a strong fragrance are the most likely to deter insects and barks such as cedar are particularly effective.

 Mulching promotes a healthy growing environment for trees, shrubs, and plants and it should be a part of any landscape maintenance plan.
 It’s also a great way to incorporate open spaces that are aesthetically pleasing too and provides a way to separate plants from buildings and other equipment.

-Get expert advice and tips on how to look after your commercial property, from experienced professionals in the commercial landscaping business, by downloading our guide: Landscape Maintenance Guide for a Commercial Property Owner.
+Get expert advice and tips on how to look after your commercial property, from experienced professionals in the commercial landscaping business at Grover Landscape Services Inc by contacting us today.